Two new vaccines give Ghana hope for healthy growth

 For mothers like Abigail Kokote, that will make all the difference.
 She works in the market near her home village of Ayikuma in the Dodowe district near Accra and knows that when her children are sick she can't go to work, making it even more difficult for her to afford the medicines they need.

-Her new baby, Jonathan, is 10 weeks old and has just become on the first infants in the country to be fully immunized against pneumococcal and rotavirus as well as having the routine pentavalent, polio and yellow fever shots already included in Ghana's child vaccination program.
+Her new baby, Jonathan, is 10 weeks old and has just become on the first infants in the country to be fully immunised against pneumococcal and rotavirus as well as having the routine pentavalent, polio and yellow fever shots already included in Ghana's child vaccination programme.

 "Now I know he will grow up to be big and strong.
 He will be healthy and he will learn well at school.
 Maybe he will become a politician, even a future leader," she laughs.